ElliePHP/HttpClient/README.md

 }
 ```

-**Note:** File uploads work with POST, PUT, and PATCH requests.
+Note that file uploads work with POST, PUT, and PATCH requests.
 When files are attached, the request is automatically sent as `multipart/form-data`, even if `asJson()` was called earlier.

 ### Authentication